Jackie Wilson: Solo stardom

-Shortly before Wilson signed a solo contract with Brunswick, Al Green died suddenly and unexpectedly.
-Green's business partner Nat Tarnopol took over as Wilson's manager (and ultimately rose to president of Brunswick).
-Wilson's first single was released, "Reet Petite" (from his first album He's So Fine), which became a modest R&B success (many years later, an international smash hit).
-"Reet Petite" was co-written by future Motown Records founder Berry Gordy Jr. (another former boxer who was a native son of Detroit), with partner Roquel "Billy" Davis (using the pseudonym Tyran Carlo) and Gordy's sister Gwendolyn.
-The trio composed and produced six additional singles for Wilson: "To Be Loved", "I'm Wanderin, "We Have Love", "That's Why (I Love You So)", "I'll Be Satisfied", and Wilson's late-1958 signature song, "Lonely Teardrops", which peaked at No. 7 on the pop charts, ranked No. 1 on the R&B charts in the U.S., and established Wilson as an R&B superstar known for his extraordinary, operatic multi-octave vocal range.
-Wilson's "Lonely Teardrops" sold over one million copies and was awarded a gold disc by the RIAA.
+Wilson released his first Brunswick single, "Reet Petite", in 1957.
+It would be Wilson's first entry on the Billboard charts, peaking at number 62 on the pre-Hot 100 main pop singles chart, the Top 100.
+It was Wilson's first collaboration with future Motown Records founder Berry Gordy Jr. with partner Roquel "Billy" Davis (using the pseudonym Tyran Carlo) and Gordy's sister Gwendolyn.
+The trio composed and produced six additional singles for Wilson: "To Be Loved", "I'm Wanderin, "We Have Love", "That's Why (I Love You So)", "I'll Be Satisfied", and Wilson's late-1958 signature song, "Lonely Teardrops", which peaked at No. 7 on the Billboard Hot 100, topped the R&B charts, and established Wilson as an R&B superstar known for his extraordinary, operatic multi-octave vocal range.
+"Lonely Teardrops" sold over a million copies and was awarded a gold disc by the RIAA.

 Wilson's fervor when performing, his dynamic dance moves, impassioned singing, and fashion sense, earned him the nickname "Mr. Excitement", a moniker that remained throughout his career.
 His stagecraft in his live shows inspired James Brown, Teddy Pendergrass, Michael Jackson, and Elvis Presley, as well as a host of other artists that followed.
 Presley was so impressed with Wilson that he set out to meet him, and they instantly became good friends.
 In a photo of the two posing together, Presley's caption in the autograph reads: "You got you a friend for life".
 Wilson was sometimes called "The Black Elvis".
 Reportedly, when asked about this, Presley said, "I guess that makes me the white Jackie Wilson."
 Wilson also said he was influenced by Presley, saying, "A lot of people have accused Elvis of stealing the black man's music, when in fact, almost every black solo entertainer copied his stage mannerisms from Elvis."